vmchien217/dagger/hilt/migration-guide.md

 codebase and which practices or patterns your codebase follows.
 This page offers advice on some common issues migrating apps may encounter.
 This page assumes that you already generally understand the basic Hilt APIs.
-If that is not the case, take a look at our [Hilt Quick Start](quick-start.md) guide for Hilt first.
+If that is not the case, take a look at our [Quick Start](quick-start.md) guide for Hilt first.
 This page also assumes a general understanding of Dagger, which should be the case since this page is only useful for those migrating a codebase that already uses Dagger.
-If your codebase does not use Dagger, add Hilt to your app by going through the [Hilt Quick Start](quick-start.md) guide as this guide only deals with migrations from non-Hilt Dagger setups.
+If your codebase does not use Dagger, add Hilt to your app by going through the [Quick Start](quick-start.md) guide as this guide only deals with migrations from non-Hilt Dagger setups.

 _Refactoring tip_: Whenever you modify the code of a class, check that the